 Historically, Poland offers so many unique culinary touchpoints: The Renaissance and Baroque eras brought Italian and French influences whilst 18th-century partitions introduced strong Russian, German and Austro-Hungarian flavors.
 The great Ottoman Empire also shared a border with Poland for over 300 hundred years -the impacts of which can still be tasted today- and there are many dishes adapted from Ashkenazi cuisine's 1000 year-long Jewish-Polish relationship.

-Terroir Warsaw explored all these incredible influences from within its innovative modern-day food scene with leading local and international chefs, trailblazers and experts.
+Terroir Warsaw explored all these incredible influences from with leading local & international chefs, trailblazers and culinary experts.

 collaborative dinner guests